tinytonny/MKTContent/mktcontent/产品动态/productDynamic.md

 	},
 	{
 		"introduce":"The monitoring feature of source station is launched.
-It can discover the exception of the source station in time", "name":"CDN supports source station’s availability monitoring and quality monitoring", "description":"The exception of source station of the website will directly affect CDN’s service quality and user’s experience.
+It can discover the exception of the source station in time", "name":"CDN Supports Source Station’s Availability Monitoring And Quality Monitoring", "description":"The exception of source station of the website will directly affect CDN’s service quality and user’s experience.
 After this update, through detecting the source station, CDN’s each distribution node can discover the exception problems of the source station in time, alert the customer and solve the problem that the exception of source station cannot be discovered in time due to the lack of effective monitoring means.", "id":91
 	},
 	{
-		"introduce":"Migrate the offline database of SQL server to JD Cloud database through recovering the backup of database", "name":"SQL Server supports the operation of \"moving\" the library on the cloud", "description":"The users can enjoy cloud database’s stability and efficiency by \"transferring\" the offline database to the cloud through the following three steps: \n1.
+		"introduce":"Migrate the offline database of SQL server to JD Cloud database through recovering the backup of database", "name":"SQL Server Supports The Operation of \"Moving\" The Library on The Cloud", "description":"The users can enjoy cloud database’s stability and efficiency by \"transferring\" the offline database to the cloud through the following three steps: \n1.
 Backup local database; \n2.
 Upload database’s backup files to JD Cloud; \n3.
 Restore the uploaded file to the cloud database. \n", "id":92
 	},
 	{
-		"introduce":"Cloud Database, such as JCS for MySQL service and JCS for SQL Server, support the deployment in different availability zones", "name":"Database’s and storage’s all products support the deployment in different availability zones", "description":"Built on the basis of different data centers, the multi-availability zone of JD Cloud is a multi-availability zone which is really and completely isolated from power, network and other physical facilities, and thus can bear the fault at the computer-room level and further improve the high availability and high reliability.", "id":93
+		"introduce":"Cloud Database, such as JCS for MySQL service and JCS for SQL Server, support the deployment in different availability zones", "name":"Database’s And Storage’s All Products Support The Deployment in Different Availability Zones", "description":"Built on the basis of different data centers, the multi-availability zone of JD Cloud is a multi-availability zone which is really and completely isolated from power, network and other physical facilities, and thus can bear the fault at the computer-room level and further improve the high availability and high reliability.", "id":93
 	},
 	{
-		"introduce":"Deploy master-slave instances in different availability zones can improve data’s reliability.", "name":"SQL Ser service supports the deployment in different availability zones", "description":"Built on the basis of different data centers, the multi-availability zone of JD Cloud is a multi-availability zone which is really and completely isolated from power, network and other physical facilities, and thus can bear the fault at the computer-room level and further improve the reliability.", "id":94
+		"introduce":"Deploy master-slave instances in different availability zones can improve data’s reliability.", "name":"SQL Ser Service Supports The Deployment in Different Availability Zones", "description":"Built on the basis of different data centers, the multi-availability zone of JD Cloud is a multi-availability zone which is really and completely isolated from power, network and other physical facilities, and thus can bear the fault at the computer-room level and further improve the reliability.", "id":94
 	},
 	{
-		"introduce":"Products, such as Virtual Machines, VPC, Load Balancer and Cloud Disk, support the deployment in different availability zones, which further enhances the high availability.", "name":"All products of Elastic Compute support the deployment of different availability zones", "description":"Built on the basis of different data centers, the multi-availability zone of JD Cloud is a multi-availability zone which is really and completely isolated from power, network and other physical facilities, and thus can bear the fault at the computer-room level and further improve the high availability and high reliability.", "id":95
+		"introduce":"Products, such as Virtual Machines, VPC, Load Balancer and Cloud Disk, support the deployment in different availability zones, which further enhances the high availability.", "name":"All Products of Elastic Compute Support The Deployment of Different Availability Zones", "description":"Built on the basis of different data centers, the multi-availability zone of JD Cloud is a multi-availability zone which is really and completely isolated from power, network and other physical facilities, and thus can bear the fault at the computer-room level and further improve the high availability and high reliability.", "id":95
 	},
 	{
-		"introduce":"Products, such as Virtual Machines, Cloud Database, Load Balancer and Cloud Disk Service, are newly available in Shanghai", "name":"Shanghai Data Center opens the service",
+		"introduce":"Products, such as Virtual Machines, Cloud Database, Load Balancer and Cloud Disk Service, are newly available in Shanghai", "name":"Shanghai Data Center Opens The Service",
 		"description":"Shanghai Data Center adopts the international Tier3 + construction standard and possesses the high-quality BPG network covering mainstream IPS, besides it is equipped with the latest-generation Intel Xeon CPU and it provides 7*24 hours professional services; its usability can reach 99.995%.", "id":96
 	},
 	{
-		"introduce":"JCS for Redis adjust the settlement cycle to 1 hour according to the configured billing resource", "name":"Settlement interval of the resources whose billing are calculated by configuration is adjusted", "description":"JCS for Redis adjust the settlement cycle to 1 hour according to the configured billing resource", "id":97
+		"introduce":"JCS for Redis adjust the settlement cycle to 1 hour according to the configured billing resource", "name":"Settlement Interval of The Resources Whose Billing Are Calculated by Configuration Is Adjusted", "description":"JCS for Redis adjust the settlement cycle to 1 hour according to the configured billing resource", "id":97
 	},